 Relocation may begin soon after the acquisition is complete, or may not take place for quite some time, depending on the project.
 Relocation benefits and services are required under URA and state rules.
-If a project requires the relocation of a home owner, business or tenant, then an UGLG must:
+If a project requires the relocation of a home owner, business or tenant, then the UGLG must:

-- 1. Submit Notice of Acquisition/Relocation to DEHCR (Attachment 5-L); - 2.
-Create a Relocation Plan and receive Plan approval from DOA-Division of Legal Services; - 3.
+- 1. Submit Notice of Acquisition/Relocation to DEHCR (Attachment 5-L); - Create a Relocation Plan and receive Plan approval from DOA-Division of Legal Services; - 3.
 Provide sufficient notice to all affected property owners and tenants; - 4.
-Provide relocation and assistance services; - 5.
-Reimburse all affected property owners and tenants for eligible costs.
+Provide relocation and assistance services;